Why is Psychology Today not working for therapists?

 +

-The most effective alternatives in 2026 are Google Business Profile (free, high impact), your own website optimized for search, TherapyDen (growing alternative directory), insurance platforms like Alma and Headway, and AI search optimization.
-Most successful therapists use 3 to 4 channels rather than relying on any single one.
+Useful alternatives in 2026 include Google Business Profile when your practice is eligible, your own website optimized for search, TherapyDen, insurance platforms like Alma and Headway for insurance-based practices, and AI visibility work.
+Stable practices usually use more than one channel rather than relying on any single one.

-Why did my PT referrals drop so suddenly?
+Why did my Psychology Today referrals drop so suddenly?

 +